mikeash/MACollectionUtilities/README.markdown

 * `ma_map:` - Call the block once for each object in the collection, and use the return values to create a new collection.
 Note that block *must not* return `nil`.
 * `ma_select:` - Call the block once for each object in the collection.
 Use the objects where the block returns `YES` to create a new collection.
 * `ma_match:` - Search for an object in the collection for which the block returns `YES` and return it.
+* `ma_reduce:block:` - Start an accumulated value with the first argument.
+Call the block on each element of the array, passing it that element and the accumulated value so far.
+Set the accumulated value to the result.
+Allows an arbitrary "summation" operation to be performed on an array.

 Helper macros
 -------------

 To simplify the use of the above methods, helper macros are provided.
 These macros take a collection as their first parameter and an expression as their second.
 The expression is used to create a block which is passed to the appropriate method.
-The parameter `obj` is implicitly created by the macros and can be used in the expression to refer to the individual objects.
+The parameter `obj` is implicitly created by most macros and can be used in the expression to refer to the individual objects.

 * The `MAP`, `SELECT`, and `MATCH` macros all correspond to the methods of the same names.
 * The `REJECT` macro is equivalent to a `SELECT` except that it selects objects for which the expression is *false*.
+* The `REDUCE` macro takes three arguments: the collection, the initial value, and the expression to use for reduction.
+This macro implicitly creates parameters `a` (the accumulated value) and `b` (the object from the array).

 Examples